 Bio

-In 1978, she formed one of the first all-women crews for PBS to make a portrait of the women’s recording company, Olivia Records, pioneering music video techniques (before MTV!).
-She joined the Social Media Action Group, using music and storytelling in her feature documentary, “Vacation Nicaragua,” to counter US intervention in Central America.
-She won numerous awards for her films and developed a facility for moving between media, as she served in various capacities in the film and television industry -- from Hollywood to Maine Public.
-Her BFA in film (Syracuse University) and MFA in video-installation (Mass Art) were important foundations for finding unique ways to combine painting, found objects, and video.
-As a member of the Artists’ Rapid Response Team (ARRT!), she expanded the group’s banner-making into video by starting the LumenARRT! collective.
-Their large-scale light shows and projections on buildings create a type of electronic graffiti -- they reclaim public spaces, while creatively amplifying voices of Maine’s under-served and progressive communities.
-To this day, in her personal “femmedia” videos, she continues to innovate with digital animation, often collaborating with poets and creatives to visualize diverse points-of-view.
+Anita Clearfield is a media innovator and activist, pushing social boundaries with video art.
+In 1978, she formed one of the first all-women crews for PBS, pioneering music video techniques in a portrait of the women’s recording company, Olivia Records.
+She joined the Social Media Action Group, using music and storytelling for the feature documentary, “Vacation Nicaragua,” to counter US intervention in Central America and in a later feature doc, “There Ought to Be A Law,” she co-directed a portrait of a grieving mother turned gun violence activist.
+She has received many grants, including an American Film Institute (AFI) Independent Filmmakers Grant and a Paul Robeson Media Grant.
+She has won numerous awards for her films and developed a facility for moving between media, as she served in various capacities in the film and television industry -- from Hollywood to Maine Public.
+As a staff producer at Maine Public TV, Clearfield wrote/directed/produced docs on topics from “Malaga Island: Facing the Past,” to “The 1937 Lewiston Shoe Strike.”
+A member of the Artists’ Rapid Response Team (ARRT!), she also co-directed a documentary about ARRT!’s founder, entitled “Natasha Mayers: an Un-Still Life.”
+Clearfield expanded ARRT!’s banner-making into video production by co-founding the LumenARRT! collective.
+Their large-scale light shows and projections on buildings reclaim public spaces, while creatively amplifying voices of Maine’s under-served and progressive communities.
+Clearfield holds a BFA in film (Syracuse University) and MFA (Mass Art), where she developed a personal art practice that combines painting, found objects, and animation, often collaborating with poets and creatives to visualize diverse points-of-view.